NVIDIA/modulus/modulus/experimental/sfno/README.md

 | `metadata_json_path`      | Path to the metadata file `data.json`.                  | string                                                  |
 | `channel_names`           | Channels to be used for training.                       | List[string]                                            |

 For a more comprehensive overview, we suggest looking into existing `.yaml` configurations.
 More details about the available configurations can be found in [this file](config/README.md).

 ### Training data

-Makani expects the training/test data in HDF5 format, where each file contains the data for an entire year.
-The dataloaders in Makani will then load the input `inp` and the target `tar`, which correspond to the state of the atmosphere at a given point in time and at a later time for the target.
+This model expects the training/test data in HDF5 format, where each file contains the data for an entire year.
+The dataloaders will then load the input `inp` and the target `tar`, which correspond to the state of the atmosphere at a given point in time and at a later time for the target.
 The time difference between input and target is determined by the parameter `dt`, which determines how many steps the two are apart.
 The physical time difference is determined by the temporal resolution `dhours` of the dataset.

-Makani requires a metadata file named `data.json`, which describes important properties of the dataset such as the HDF5 variable name that contains the data.
+The model requires a metadata file named `data.json`, which describes important properties of the dataset such as the HDF5 variable name that contains the data.
 Another example are channels to load in the dataloader, which arespecified via channel names.
 The metadata file has the following structure:

 ```json
 {